 We have a very exciting term of English planned.
-We will kick start with a science theme which is part of our ‘All About Me’ topic.
-After this, we begin our topic of conflict and peace, starting with a focus on the Second World War, using Carrie’s War and the Diary of Anne Frank.
-We will then be inspired by a visit from the Young Shakespeare Company in November to perform Romeo and Juliet.
-In writing, the genres we will explore will be: narrative, description, poetry, biographies, and scientific writing.
+We begin our topic of ‘Conflict’ starting with a focus on the Second World War using Carrie’s War by Nina Bawden.
+We will then be inspired by a visit from the Young Shakespeare Company in October to perform Macbeth.

 This year we will be continuing with the Read Write Inc. spelling scheme which involves the children practicing a set of spelling rules in a range of activities.
 There will also be a focus on the year 3, 4, 5 and 6 common exception words.

 Please click here for a copy of the Year 3/4 word list.